suneel944/HYB_FW_PDF/README.md

 ## Features

-* No Library configuration requried
+* No library configuration requried
 * Outputs beautiful pdf report with screenshots
   * Supports multiple iteration execution
 * Consists of wide range of keywords which are essentials for testing platform